Several forms of financial assistance that can supplement your VA education benefits are available.

 Veterans attending Seminole State have access to the following tuition and fee waivers:

 In order to receieve these benefits, students must apply with the following information:

 Students receiving this benefit must be degree-seeking.
 This waiver is applicable only up to 110 percent of the total credit hours required for the student's degree program.
 Online-only programs are not eligible.
 For more information, contact Seminole State's Veterans Affairs Office at 407.708.2242.

 The U.S. Department of Veterans Affairs' Work-Study Program allows students to "earn while they learn" at Seminole State.
 Participants will spend a maximum of 1,300 hours per year (25 hours a week) performing specific tasks or services in return for a tax-free monetary allowance.
 This allowance will be equal to the prevailing federal or state minimum wage, whichever is higher.

 To be eligible for Work-Study through the VA, students must be pursuing an approved postsecondary education program on a minimum three-quarter-time basis.
-To apply, complete VA Form 22-8691: Application for Work-Study Allowance, and mail it to:
+To apply, complete VA Form 22-8691: Application for Work-Study Allowance.

 Additional opportunities may be available through the Federal Work-Study Program.
 For more information, contact Seminole State's Financial Aid Office at 407.708.2045.

 The U.S. Department of Veterans Affairs may authorize need-based educational loans to certain veterans, spouses and surviving spouses who qualify for educational assistance under Chapter 34 or 35 and:

 For more information, contact the VA at 888.442.4551.